leedanieluk/SimpleStockMarket/README.md

 * better documentation

 Additional notes:
+* Stock data is stored in-memory and accessible through the `StockRepository`
 * `TradeSubscriber` contains most of the 'business logic'
 * Trades are published randomly every 1 to 4 seconds
 * The system shutdowns in around 60 seconds after starting (arbitrarily)